Handle unlimited channels

 CLI tool exposes kubectl

-(Kubernetes) shortcut commands to make deploying your app to any Kubernetes cluster really easy.
+(Kubernetes) shortcut commands to make it easy to deploy your app to any Kubernetes cluster.
 All necessary Kubernetes .yaml

 files are provided.